matteo14c/HaploCoV/docs/source/haplocov.rst

      - 2022-01-01
      - custom

-The file includes the following columns, in this set order
+The file includes the following columns, in this set order:

 1. **location**: a country, a region or a macrogeographic area (see "geography in HaploCoV")
 2. **qualifier**: qualifier of the geographic entity, accepted values are: region, country or area.
 3. **start-date:** lower limit of the interval of time on which the analysis are executed (see "dates in HaploCoV")